Did you know that most, if not all, states need businesses to have a Workers Compensation Insurance Policy in place?

 The Industry or Workers Compensation Classification

-Your company and your employees must be classified properly due to the following reasons:
+Your company and your employees must be appropriately classified due to the following reasons:

 - Misclassification may result in a “penalty” of retroactive premium worth three years once a claim has been filed calling for an audit.

 - Incorrect classification could also get you dropped or denied coverage by your insurer.
-If that happens, it will also likely raise a red flag for your new carrier.
-Either you might get refused or they will give you a higher markup due to the increased risk.
+If that happens, your new carrier will also likely raise a red flag.
+You might get refused, or they will give you a higher markup due to the increased risk.

 - Size of the business or payroll generated